CarlosSanchess/EcoRevive/README.md

 4. Interactive User Chat: Foster meaningful connections and facilitate smooth transactions through our integrated chat feature.
 Engage in real-time conversations with fellow users to negotiate terms, ask questions, and coordinate exchanges, all within the convenience of our platform.

+5. User-Friendly App: ensuring inclusivity for individuals with disabilities that still want to take part on this community.

 #### Assumptions
 - Firebase database to store the users credentials aswell as products listing and others...